 I recommend you purchase tickets ahead of time because they actually can sell out.
 I traveled during the low season and didn’t have issues getting in the same day but I did have to wait hours before I could visit Neuschwanstein.
 If you want to purchase tickets ahead of time, you can buy them here.

 There isn’t much else to do in the area besides touring the castles.
 There is one restaurant and a few food stands, along with some souvenir shops.
 It may be worthwhile packing some snacks!

 You’re going to need to book a tour time for both castles, so be sure to do that as soon as you arrive if you didn’t pre-purchase your tickets.

-One thing to note: neither castle permits photographs of the castle interior.
+One thing to note: both Neuschwanstein and Hohenschwangau do not permit photographs inside the castle.
 Don’t be surprised or disappointed when they tell you this – just go on the tours and enjoy!
 And don’t try to be sneaky and take photos when no one is looking.

 Hohenschwangau castle – called Schloss Hohenschwangau in German – is located close to the base of Schwangau.
 It is easily accessed from the bus stop and is close to the restaurants & shops.

 It is much smaller than Neuschwanstein and much less famous, but still worth visiting.
 King Ludwig II actually grew up here, so it’s the only castle between the two that actually house any royals.